Rize Trade vs Journalytix: Which trading journal is the better alternative?

 What reports does Rize Trade include?

-80/20 analysis to find the small set of trades causing most losses
+80/20 analysis to find the small set of trades doing most of the damage

-Example: “My pullback setups during the first 30 minutes on Wednesdays are negative expectancy” is the kind of specific insight that changes a trading plan.
+Example: "My pullback setups during the first 30 minutes on Wednesdays are negative expectancy."
+That's the kind of specific finding that changes a trading plan.

 Does Rize Trade have a community?